Skip to main content

 How to customize icons

 It'a possible to customize the style of icons that we use to mark different POIs.
-You can change their color, dimensions, and opacity the same way you do it with booths (on the settings panel).
+You can change their color, dimensions, and opacity the same way you do it with booths (on the Properties panel).
 Also, non-round icons have Line Cap and Line Join settings that let you change the style.
 Note that the same settings apply to any shape that consists of straight lines.

-Line cap
+Line Cap

 This setting defines how the ends of an open line are displayed.